keichi/binary-parser/README.md

 Binary-parser is a parser builder library for [node](http://nodejs.org), which enables you to write efficient binary parsers in a simple & declarative way.
-It supports all common data types required to parse a structured binary data, such as integers, floating point numbers, strings, arrays (both fixed length and variable length), etc.
+It supports all common data types required to parse a structured binary data, such as integers, bit fields, floating point numbers, strings, arrays (both fixed length and variable length), etc.
 Binary-parser dynamically generates and compiles the parser code on-the-fly.

 This library's features are inspired by [BinData](https://github.com/dmendel/bindata)